 I am a Canadian citizen married to a US citizen, but in the process of getting divorced now.
 I started my own business and I don't want to have to wrap it up and go back to Canada.
 Does my green card allow me to continue living in the US and continue my business?

 The short answer is yes, a green card allows you to continue living and working in the US.
 The warning, however, is that a green card obtained by marriage could be "conditional" and require you to renew and submit certain documents after two years.
-Review your documents to see if you are a...Read more »
+Review your documents to see if you...Read more »

 Best to contact the court and find out if there is indeed a hearing.
 Wouldn't want to risk finding out you were served in a permissible, substitute manner (i.e. not by personal service) and then be stuck with trying to overturn an order that was entered without you present.